Home Warranty: Annual vs Monthly Payment – Which Saves You More?

 See what plans you qualify for in less than 2 minutes

 Here's where the rubber meets the road.
-Let's look at what you'd actually pay over 12 months under each payment structure.
+Let's look at what you'd actually pay over 12 months under each payment structure using the latest 2026 pricing.

 Side-by-Side Cost Comparison